 An abstract should be accessible to people who are not experts in the field.
 That is, it should use accessible language and avoid jargon.

-Students are encouraged to attend a peer-facilitated abstract writing workshop hosted by the Undergraduate Research peer-led group ASUR in winter term or schedule a tutorial appointment with the symposium faculty organizers.
+Students are encouraged to attend a peer-facilitated abstract writing workshop hosted by the Undergraduate Research peer-led group ASURE in winter term.
+Information about these workshops will be posted on the ASURE website and events section of this site.

 Author: Brenner, Alletta (UO History and Women’s and Gender Studies Major, Marshall Scholarship and Undergraduate Library Research Award Recipient)